abderrahman504/abderrahman504/README.md

 ## \*Posh accent\* Well, hello!
 Come on in and take a seat.
 I'm your host, Abdelrahman Khayri.

 ### Who am I?
-I'm a computer engineering student at Alexandria University.
+I'm a computer engineering graduate from the university of Alexandria.
-I'm also an ✨*aspiring game developer*✨ and occasionally do some freelancing.
+I'm also a ✨*game developer*✨ and occasionally do some freelancing.
 I read some books, play some games, watch some tv.
 Very meandaring.

 ### A few things I know about